Laurent Adamowicz: Bon'App

-Laurent Adamowicz founded Bon'App in 2010, a social enterprise designed to combat the global epidemic of obesity through the use of an application that told users what was in their food.
+Adamowicz founded Bon'App in 2010, a social enterprise designed to combat the global epidemic of obesity through the use of an application that told users what was in their food.
 The app used simple language about calories, sugar, salt and 'bad fat' (the sum of saturated fats and trans fats).
 In 2012, Bon'App initiated a research program and clinical study in public schools in Baton Rouge, Louisiana, with Pennington Biomedical Research Center to improve the nutrition conditions of children in public schools in the region.
 In 2013, the Harvard Business School published a case study entitled: "Advanced Leadership Pathways: Laurent Adamowicz and Bon'App".

 EChO - Eradicate Childhood Obesity Foundation

-Laurent Adamowicz founded EChO - Eradicate Childhood Obesity Foundation in 2015.
-EChO - Eradicate Childhood Obesity Foundation is a 501(c)(3) public charity based in Cambridge, Massachusetts.
-The foundation advocates universal nutrition education, from kindergarten to medical schools, and a new food labeling system that it intends to test in public schools in the Boston/Cambridge area.
-EChO - Eradicate Childhood Obesity Foundation focuses on technology-based education interventions.
+Adamowicz founded Eradicate Childhood Obesity Foundation (EChO) in 2015.
+EChO was a 501(c)(3) public charity based in Cambridge, Massachusetts.
+The foundation advocated universal nutrition education, from kindergarten to medical schools, and a new food labeling system that it intended to test in public schools in the Boston/Cambridge area.
+EChO focused on technology-based education interventions.
 It created the first augmented reality app for public health, called SugAR Poke.

-Conferences

-Adamowicz has spoken at several public conferences, notably at TED Conferences; His TED Talks are entitled: "What has your food been eating?", translated in 12 languages, and "Secondary Sugar Kills", translated in 35 languages.